Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Conclusion

-The three regimes found in this work show that all three key ingredients of astro- and geophysical AW can be reproduced in a small-scale experiment: diffusion, propagation and nonlinearity.
+The three regimes found in this work show that three key ingredients of astrophysical and geophysical AW can be reproduced in a small-scale experiment: diffusion, propagation and nonlinearity.
 Additionally, we have been able to characterise the inhomogeneous properties of dispersive AW, another key feature of the complex dynamics of AW in these systems.
 These results open a new spectrum of opportunities to model such practically inaccessible objects as planetary interiors or the solar corona in the relative comfort of a small-scale laboratory, using liquid metals.
-We are certainly a long way from bringing the physics of the sun into a box filled with liquid metal.
-But we are almost an equally long way from having exhausted the possibilities offered by the increasingly high intensity of magnetic fields available to liquid metal experiments, and the range of possibilities offered by electrically driven AW: varying the forcing intensity, the forcing geometry, the shape size of the box offer as many opportunities to seek more intense nonlinearities, different types of inhomogeneities and of nonlinear effects.
+The {AW in solar plasma or solar wind are unlikely to be fully reproduced in liquid metal experiments so we are certainly a very long way} from bringing the physics of the Sun into a box filled with liquid metal.
+But we are almost an equally long way from having exhausted the possibilities offered by the increasingly high intensity of magnetic fields available to liquid metal experiments, and the {flexibility} offered by electrically driven AW: varying the forcing intensity, the forcing geometry, the shape size of the box offer as many opportunities to seek more intense nonlinearities, different types of inhomogeneities and of nonlinear effects.
 Each of these may hold the key to some aspects of how AW behave in the Sun or in planetary interiors.